antvis/G2/site/docs/manual/extra-topics/bundle.en.md

 ## Principle

 The architecture of G2 is composed of Runtime + library.
-Runtime is responsible for the rendering process, and library is a JavaScript Object composed of a series of visual components, used to process or draw data at different stages of the entire rendering.
+Runtime is responsible for the rendering process, and library is a JavaScript object composed of a series of visual components, used to process or draw data at different stages of the entire rendering.

 ```js
 const library = {